kutaycoskuner/study_opengl/README.md

 ```

 #### 3.2.
 Running the Program from the Generated Binaries
-After running `_GenerateBinaries.bat`, you can run the program with:
+After running `--GenerateBinaries.bat`, you can run the program with:
 ```
 ./bin/Windows/x64/Release/opengl_renderer.exe
 ```

 #### 3.3.
 Running the Isolated Packaged Instance
-If you run `_PackProgram.bat`, an isolated executable instance of the program will be created in the `artifacts` directory.
+If you run `--PackProgram.bat`, an isolated executable instance of the program will be created in the `artifacts` directory.
 This directory contains all necessary files to run the program independently.
 You can move the `artifacts` directory anywhere and run `opengl_renderer.exe` directly.

 # Controls
 | Key          | Function |